 Within 72 hours of being constituted, the response team will meet with the complainant.
-Options for course of action and desired responses will be discussed, and the complainant will choose a desired course of action and inform the response team.
+Options for course of action and desired responses will be discussed, and the complainant will choose a course of action and inform the response team.
 If the complainant chooses to proceed with the formal process, the members of the response team will elect a chairperson from among its members.
-The chairperson will be responsible for following the case, assisting the complainant with the case, and, based on the status of the respondent, contacting the appropriate responsible entities: the Vice President for Academic Affairs/ Dean of Faculty for faculty members; the Dean of Student Services and/or the Community Review Board (CRB) for students; the Director of Human Resources for staff members.
-In addition, if either the complainant or the respondent is employed at Hampshire, his/her/hir immediate supervisor will be notified of the complaint.
+The chairperson will be responsible for following the case, assisting the complainant with the case, and, based on the status of the respondent, contacting the appropriate responsible entities: the vice president for academic affairs/dean of faculty for faculty members; the dean of students and/or the Community Review Board (CRB) for students; the director of human resources for staff members.
+In addition, if either the complainant or the respondent is employed at Hampshire, their immediate supervisor will be notified of the complaint.